kenaniah/virtual-devops/README.md

 curl -sS https://raw.githubusercontent.com/kenaniah/virtual-devops/master/perform-setup.sh | bash
 ```

 It's recommended that first run this on the puppet server, as it should be the first server provisioned.
-Not required, but you should probably name that host "puppet".
+The puppet server must have the hostname of "puppet".

 How We Roll
 ----------------------